 Founded in 2007, the Academy is a 5th-12th grade public charter school in Richmond that prepares our students (“Wave-Makers”) academically and social-emotionally to earn their college degree (or an appropriately challenging post-secondary degree).
-About 70% of MWA graduates are enrolled in four-year colleges and universities and about 25% are in two-year colleges.
-A rigorous, high-quality education is still a primary pathway for young people to achieve their hopes and dreams.
+Currently, approximately 70% of Academy graduates enroll in four-year colleges and universities and about 25% matriculate to two-year colleges.
+Of our first three classes of MWA graduates, over 75% are still enrolled in CAP and making progress toward their college degree.